AsoiX-exe/obfus.jar/README.md

 ## What is OBFUS.JAR?

 A next-generation obfuscation tool that goes far beyond simple renaming.
 The core engine **converts your Java bytecode into a custom VM instruction set** — your original code literally doesn't exist in the output JAR.
-On top of that, multiple layered protections make both static and dynamic analysis extremely difficult.
+Multiple layered protections make both static and dynamic analysis extremely difficult.

 Works with **Spigot/Paper plugins**, **Fabric/Forge mods**, **BungeeCord/Velocity proxies**, and any standard Java application.